munificent/craftinginterpreters/book/scanning.md

 ## Regular Languages and Expressions

 Now that we know what we're trying to produce, let's, well, produce it.
 The core of the scanner is a loop.
-Starting at the first character of the source code, it figures out what lexeme it belongs to, and consumes it and any following characters that are part of that lexeme.
+Starting at the first character of the source code, the scanner figures out what lexeme the character belongs to, and consumes it and any following characters that are part of that lexeme.
 When it reaches the end of that lexeme, it emits a token.

 Then it loops back and does it again, starting from the very next character in the source code.
 It keeps doing that, eating characters and occasionally, uh,